 - Audio – Should be submitted via e-mail when possible.
 File downloads or web addresses are also acceptable.
 Work samples may contain more than one story but should be no longer than 10 minutes.

 - Photographic – Images should be examples of published work from a high school, college or community newspaper, magazine or online news service.
 Published submissions and/or originals should be submitted in *.jpg, *.pdf, *.tif or *.gif formats.

 Deadline and Schedule

-The application window for the 2022-2023 Kay Longcope Scholarship Award is now closed.
-Check back in Spring 2023 for the next round of applications.
+Applications for the 2023 Kay Longcope Scholarship Award are now available here.
+Applications are due by noon ET on Friday, May 19.
 NLGJA: The Association of LGBTQ+ Journalists is not responsible for any incomplete or late applications, nor any late applications due to e-mail delays.

 *Any undelivered application will be considered incomplete.